Bipartisan senators unveiling legislation aimed at preventing more toxic train derailments

 The bill would make rail carriers transporting hazardous chemicals to communicate emergency response plans to states they pass through, and set a minimum for the number of people on a train operation crew, among other requirements.

-Vance and Brown on Tuesday also sent a letter to Environmental Protection Agency Administrator Michael Regan and Centers for Disease Control Prevention Director Rochelle Walensky stressing medical concerns for residents affected by the derailment and urging access to medical testing.
+Vance and Brown on Tuesday also sent a letter to Environmental Protection Agency Administrator Michael Regan and Centers for Disease Control Prevention Director Rochelle Walensky stressing medical concerns for residents affected by the derailment and urging steps to ensure access to medical testing.

 “The residents of East Palestine and the surrounding community deserve to know if their health has been compromised by this disaster now and for years to come,” the senators wrote.